Rome Early Christianity Tour – An Exploration of the Underground Church and Beyond

 We endeavour that all pilgrims on our guided visits to Major Basilicas will pass through the Holy Doors unless prevented by unforeseen circumstances beyond our reasonable control.
 Nobody gets skip-the-line access.

-END POINT Basilica of the Holy Cross of Jerusalem.
+END POINT Basilica of the Holy Cross in Jerusalem.

 DURATION Approx. 3 hours.